openwsn-berkeley/openbenchmark/docs/source/index.md

 Radio Duty Cycle (RDC) refers to the ratio between

 - the time that the radio chip is powered, and
-- the duration of the measuring interval.
+- the duration of the measurement period.

 Each node in the network needs to log the RDC specific to it.
-In 6TiSCH network, RDC can be calculated based on the number of assigned cells in the TSCH schedule and the activity within the corresponding slots.

 <!-- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -  -->